Jinder (musician): Deluxe-edition reissue campaign

 Jinder Presents...
-KINGSIZE BLACKFOOT
+Kingsize Blackfoot

 In December 2016, Jinder announced the release of a Christmas single and the impending arrival of a new album in mid-2017.
-The album, titled Jinder Presents...KINGSIZE BLACKFOOT, was published on 17 July 2017, following the release of the first single, "Brother Can You Spare a Dime", on 22 May 2017.
+The album, titled Jinder Presents...Kingsize Blackfoot, was published on 17 July 2017, following the release of the first single, "Brother Can You Spare a Dime", on 22 May 2017.

 Traditional Dark: The Director's Cut

-During early sessions for his forthcoming eleventh album, The Silver Age, Jinder took the decision to remix and remaster 2015's Traditional Dark.
-The musician added subtle instrumental flourishes, reinstated the track "Waiting for the Sun" that was left off the first release of the album, and oversaw the mastering process to ensure that the record sounded as originally intended.
-The new version was released digitally on 8 March 2019.
+During early sessions for his forthcoming eleventh album, The Silver Age, Jinder took the decision to remix and remaster 2015's Traditional Dark, releasing it digitally on 8 March 2019.

 Fisherman's Friends

 In late 2018, it was announced that a new version of Jinder's best-known song, "Keep Me in Your Heart", re-recorded by the artist in collaboration with producer The Atlas, was to be featured in the film Fisherman's Friends, which was released in March 2019.

 The Silver Age

-In the summer of 2019, Jinder announced via social media that he was midway through recording a new album, titled The Silver Age, with producer Pete Millson.
+In 2019, Jinder announced via social media that he was midway through recording a new album, titled The Silver Age, with producer Pete Millson.
 After a highly successful crowdfunding campaign to raise the required funds to complete the album, the first single, "Overthinkers Anonymous", was released.
 Peaking at No. 14 in the UK download charts for iTunes, "Overthinkers Anonymous" was a departure from Jinder's folk and roots stylings and presented a new direction of 1980s-style synth-driven pop/rock.

 Following the success of "Overthinkers Anonymous", the followup single, "The Train to the Sky", met a more muted response, eventually reaching No. 62 with some regional radio support.
 The third single from the album, the orchestral ballad "I Still Believe", fared much better, peaking at No. 42 and selling consistently well, dipping in and out of the charts for six weeks.

 The album The Silver Age was released in February 2020 and has, to date, been Jinder's best-received solo record, selling respectably, despite the entire UK and European tour for the album being cancelled due to the COVID-19 pandemic.